fuzzyTew/todo/README.md

 - [ ] work on openemissions for public security
   - [ ] make a toolkit that others might be able to work off of to construst and test an information-secure environment
     - I needed a secure environment to escape the trojan victimisation I experienced, which intercepted websites I visited, deleted some of my emails, crashed programs and systems when I tried to use them, and monitored me, targeting new devices I purchased.
 I could not find a secure environment, so I decided to dedicate myself to making it easier for people to find one.
-    - [ ] make or find a signal generator usable with arbitrary software defined radios, to test the walls of potential shielded enclosures
+    - [ ] make or find a software signal generator usable with arbitrary software defined radios, to test the walls of potential shielded enclosures
 - [ ] work on fuse++ for personal development
 - [ ] reopen my calendar file and resume using it
 - [ ] integrate other todo items together